mikael-anttila-eriksson/AdvertisementSystem/README.md

+Two collaborating systems:
+* Web-API with Subscribers
+* Advertisment system that "uses" the Web-API

-The advertisement system uses the Subscriber Web-API to fetch information about the Subscribers (people reading the newspaper).
-Only a Subscriber or Advertiser/Company can create Ads in the paper.
+The Advertisement system handles Subsrcibers and Companies that want to create ads in the imaginary newspaper.
+The Subscriber Web-API has information about the Subscribers (people reading the newspaper).

 The ER-Diagram below show the relationsship between Subscribers, Ads and Advertisers.
 An Ad is either connected (has a Foreign key) to a Subscriber or an Advertiser.